 - a.
 If the disturbance is associated with the renewal or re-authorization of existing infrastructure in previously disturbed sites or expansions of existing infrastructure that do not result in new direct, indirect, or cumulative impacts on GRSG and its habitat, and is documented. - b.
 If a technical team evaluates and concludes site-specific GRSG habitat and population information, combined with project design elements including compensatory mitigation, indicates the proposed project is expected to improve the condition of GRSG habitat within the proposed project analysis area.
 The technical team should consist of, at a minimum, a BLM field office biologist and a biologist from the appropriate State agency.
 The methods, rationale, and data used in developing recommendations shall be retained as part of the project record. - c.
-If the disturbance is within an RMP designated utility corridor, the disturbance cap may be exceeded if site specific NEPA analysis indicates doing so will decrease impacts to GRSG habitat in comparison to siting a project outside the designated corridor.
-This exception is limited to projects that fulfill the use for which the corridors were designated (ex., transmission lines, pipelines) and the designated width of a corridor will not be exceeded

-- as a result of any project co-location.
-(Note: A plan amendment will be required for the development of new corridors and, as necessary, will need to appropriately address any changes in the disturbance cap.) - d.
-If the environmental review document(s) explains how the GRSG RMP goals and objectives will be met, including compliance with the RMP's GRSG mitigation strategy (this Table) of avoidance first (e.g., locating the proposed projects outside PHMA, colocation within footprint of existing disturbance, etc.), then minimization (including application of RDFs, etc.) with appropriate documentation.
-The environmental review document must also consider the cumulative effects of other exceptions granted in adjacent CO MZ scale units.
+If the disturbance is within an RMP designated utility corridors, the disturbance cap may be exceeded if site specific NEPA analysis indicates doing so will decrease impacts to GRSG habitat in comparison to siting a project outside the designated corridor.
+This exception is limited to projects that fulfill the use for which the corridors were designated (e.g.,, transmission lines, pipelines) and the designated width of a corridor will not be exceeded as a result of any project co-location.
+The disturbance cap cannot exceed 3% at the HAF fine scale.
+(Note: A plan amendment will be required for the development of new corridors and as necessary, will need to appropriately address any changes in the disturbance cap.) - d.
+If the environmental review document(s) explains how the GRSG RMP goals and objectives will be met, including compliance with the RMP's GRSG mitigation strategy (described in this table) of avoidance first (e.g., locating the proposed projects outside PHMA, colocation within footprint of existing disturbance, etc.), then minimization (including application of RDFs, etc.) with appropriate documentation.
+The environmental review document must also consider the cumulative effects of other exceptions granted in adjacent project scale units.
 If avoidance is not possible and minimization does not address all direct, indirect, and cumulative impacts, compensatory mitigation can be considered, in coordination with the appropriate State agency.